Heed725/Terraclimate-ClimateR-Tutorial/README.md

 ## Terraclimate Map visualization using ClimateR Tutorial
-This Tutorial below is on How to create climateR maps using Terraclimate dataset  this will Include Yearly,Monthly and Finally Mean As illustrated ,The Main Country/Area of Interest would be Kingdom of Saudi Arabia and Before I continue Much Special Thanks to Creator of ClimateR Mike Johnson -[@mikejohnson51] you can check it out and ClimateR official Repository link below
+This Tutorial below is on How to create climateR maps using Terraclimate dataset  this will Include Yearly,Monthly and Finally Mean As illustrated ,The Main Country/Area of Interest would be Kingdom of Saudi Arabia and Before I continue Much Special Thanks to Creator of ClimateR Mike Johnson -[@mikejohnson51] and also Monika Anna Tomaszewska for helping me out, you can check it out and ClimateR official Repository link below

 https://github.com/mikejohnson51/climateR